alfredplpl/clean-diffusion/README.md

 - Popeye the Sailor Meets Sindbad the Sailor

 ### Tiny training images
-I will open all training images because these images are public domain.
+I would like to the all training raw images because these images are public domain.
 However, these images are huge (70GB+).
-Therefore, I will open the tiny version like this.
+Therefore, I have opened the tiny version like this.

 ![images](images/sample_tile.jpg)